LHC-NLeSC/nnpdf-scripts/README.md

 ./create_env_from_repo.sh nnpdf_mybranch
 ```

+If the environment or runcard is new, make sure to first run one replica separately.
+Otherwise when running multiple in parallel, they will all see that some files are missing
+and try to download it, and you may get errors.

-This only has to be done once (if you want to compare different branches, just check them out, no need to remake the directories or environments).
+This setup only has to be done once (if you want to compare different branches,
+just check them out, no need to remake the directories or environments).
 If you make any changes, do it in the main clone `nnpdf` and pull them in the relevant copy.

 Now to run a job specified on a particular `runcard`, using both branches,